mdsufz/gSpreadComp/usage_tutorial.md

 └── pathogens_results
 ```

-Among these, the `gSpread_risk_report.html` provides a comprehensive report on the risk assessment, while other files and directories contain detailed results from various analyses performed by the module.
+Among these, the `gSpread_report.html` , while other files and directories contain detailed results from various analyses performed by the module.

 Several of the generated files are used in the report.
 However, a detailed inspection of all the outputs may also help the user.

-The main files are the mags_complete_annotation.csv and the mags_summary_results.csv, which contain a result compilation and a risk metric for every given genome.
+The main files are the mags_complete_annotation.csv and the mags_summary_results.csv, which contain a result compilation and a ranking based on the resistance-virulence metric for every given genome.

-MORE DETAILS ARE COMING!